Let’s meet these new restrictions with new prescriptions for getting outside in Winnipeg.

 FortWhyte Alive is open daily from 9 a.m. to 5 p.m.

 This tranquil number is located in an oxbow formed by the Red River just south of U of M. It is the poster child for serenity, with a little lake featuring a quaint cascading waterfall, a Chinese pagoda and the Carol Shields Memorial Labyrinth.
 There’s a walking trail that circles the whole park, along with a giant off-leash dog park for all pooch enthusiasts.

-Golf is the sport for social distancing, while most 19th holes involve an outdoor patio too.
+Golf is the sport for social distancing!
 The city is home to nearly 20 public courses, with one found in almost every area of the city.
 You’ll find all the courses listed on our Recreation and Sports Page, along with other fun outdoor adventures and outfitters.